 |National average cost||$5,500|

 Bathrooms come in an incredible range of sizes.
-The average bathroom in the U.S. ranges from 30 to 45 square feet for a full bath, while master bathrooms start at 100 square feet.
-The larger the bathroom, the higher your costs.
+The average size in the U.S. ranges from 30 to 45 square feet for a full bath, while master bathrooms start at 100 square feet.
+The larger the room, the higher your costs.
 There is much variation within one size, depending on the materials and whether the previous space has water damage.

 |Size||Average Renovation Costs|